Camoen/CattleLog/README.md

 A video demonstration of the app is available on YouTube: https://youtu.be/n9yGcRzhoyQ

 ## CattleLog File Processor
 Beyond the development of this Android app, existing farm data was processed, stored in a database format, and uploaded to a remote repository, where it could be accessed from within CattleLog.
-This preprocessing functionality was packaged as a reusable executable, called [CattleLog File Processor](https://github.com/Camoen/CattleLog-File-Processor-Public), which allows CattleLog's backend database to be updated as often as necessary.
+This preprocessing functionality was packaged as a reusable executable, called [CattleLog File Processor](https://github.com/Camoen/CattleLog-File-Processor-Public), which allows the farm's record keeper to update CattleLog's backend database as often as necessary.

 ## CattleLog Features
 ### Main Screen